KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

     </tr>
     <tr>
         <td>An engineer remains fully aware of every bus in the system, <i>at the appropriate level of abstraction.</i>  A block diagram of a digital electronics subsystem typically shows only a subset of the buses comprising the actual hardware.
 However, undisclosed buses rarely transcend a single functional unit's boundaries.</td>
-        <td>Through state/logic separation appropriate for the desired level of abstraction, a software engineer remains fully aware of every variable used at that level of the design hierarchy.
-Though a variable might sit in global memory as far as the programming language cares, a programmer might stipulate that some variables make sense only at certain levels of abstraction.</td>
+        <td>Through the hierarchical composition of components, a software engineer remains fully aware of every variable used at that level of the design hierarchy.
+Though a variable might sit in global memory as far as the programming language cares, a programmer stipulates that some variables make sense only at certain levels of abstraction.</td>
     </tr>
     <tr>
         <td>Buses exist <i>outside</i> of the components that rely on them.
 A speaker doesn't care if you use lamp cord or 24-karat gold-plated Monster cable to hook up your sound system with.
 A CMOS transistor doesn't care if the fabricator uses aluminum or copper metalization layer.
 Etc.</td>
-        <td>With state/logic separation, the programmer allocates storage for variables <i>outside</i> of the components he configures to use them with.
+        <td>With module/connection separation, the programmer allocates storage for variables <i>outside</i> of the units he configures to use them with.
 A module relies on a logical name identifying a storage location.
 The programmer determines how that name maps to actual memory for his application.</td>
     </tr>
 </table>